StateLibraryVictoria/metadata-clean-up/README.md

 # Metadata Clean-up Project

-A Code Club project to create some tools to help clean-up metadata in the Library's catalogue systems
+A Code Club project to create some tools to help clean-up metadata in the Library's catalogue systems.

 # Getting started